ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/fetching-data/filtering.md

 }
 ```

-These types, have to be registered on the filter convention:
+These types have to be registered on the filter convention:

 ```csharp
 services
   .AddGraphQLServer()